 Shou sugi ban practitioners traditionally used cryptomeria japonica, or Japanese red cedar, due to its porous and absorbent properties.

-However, this type of wood is not widely available in the United States.
+However, this type of wood is not widely available in the United States as of now.

 As a result, many U.S.-based Shou sugi ban artists utilize high-quality North American softwood substitutes, including Western red cedar, Southern cypress, and Basswood.

 Many other wood species like pine, oak, maple, and hemlock also work if you are just beginning, trying to learn the technique, or do not have the above options available.

 You should however choose the wood wisely for projects such as siding, cladding, decking, or outdoor decor furniture to get fine results.